TheHive-Project/docs/docs/TheHive/Installation and configuration/index.md

 ## Overview

-The scalability of TheHive allows it to be set up as a standalone server or as nodes inside cluster.
+The scalability of TheHive allows it to be set up as a standalone server or as nodes inside a cluster.
 Any number of nodes can rely on a database and a file system also setup as standalone servers or a cluster.
 Before starting installing and configuring, you need to identify and define the targetted architecture.

 ![](images/installation_configuration.png)